learn-co-curriculum/dsc-combining-dataframes-pandas/README.md

 ```
 Since strings are a form of collections in python, we can concatenate them as above.

 DataFrames are also collections, so it stands to reason that pandas provides an easy way to concatenate them.
-Examine the following diagram from the pandas documentation on concatentation:
+Examine the following diagram from the pandas documentation on concatenation:

 <img src='concat.png'>